hurairaz/FastAPI-CRUD-PostgreSQL-Alembic/README.md

 # Integrating FastAPI with SQLAlchemy-PostgreSQL and Alembic

-This repository offers a detailed guide for setting up a FastAPI application with a PostgreSQL database, using SQLAlchemy as the ORM and Alembic for managing database migrations.
+This repository provides a detailed guide on integrating a FastAPI application with a PostgreSQL database using SQLAlchemy for ORM and Alembic for database migrations

 ## Project Structure

 The project structure is as follows:

 ```
-FastAPI-CRUD-PostgreSQL-Alembic
+Integrating-FastAPI-with-SQLAlchemy-PostgreSQL-and-Alembic
 ├── fastapi_postgres-app
 │   ├── __init__.py
 │   ├── crud.py